pmaji/data-science-toolkit/hypothesis-tests/ks_test.md

 ![](ks_test_files/figure-markdown_github/unnamed-chunk-16-1.png)

-As can be seen above, these distributions are very heavily skewed, even when we filter to a category type and look only at GP and US based campaigns.
+As can be seen above, these distributions are very heavily skewed, even when we filter to a category type and look only at GP and US-based campaigns.
 That is to be expected given the nature of the project; that said, we want our visuals to be helfpul (which the above honestly is not).
 As such, for the purpose of this analysis **let's focus on projects that raised at most $10,000** (although this value is easy to parameterize and is largely an arbitrary judgement call).

 ``` r
 full_base_pdf <- base_2018_df_forviz %>%